-The Phase 1 Feasibility Study for the Alabama Street Corridor Multimodal Safety Improvements, as recommended by the Pedestrian Master Plan, is underway and is anticipated to take approximately 18 months, from October 2012 through April 2014.
+The Phase 1 Feasibility Study for the Alabama Street Corridor Multimodal Safety Improvements, as recommended by the Pedestrian Master Plan, began in October 2012 and was completed by a multi-agency taskforce in April 2014.
 Alabama Street experiences too many vehicle collisions and is a barrier to pedestrian, bicycle, and transit users.
-A solution will be determined through the Phase 1 Feasibility Analysis of Safety Improvements.
+A solution has been recommended through the Phase 1 Feasibility Analysis of Safety Improvements.
 The Alabama Safety Improvements June 2014 final scope was submitted to WSDOT and approved for 2015 construction.